-COMMUNICATIVE ENGLISH II 1 0 2 2
+COMMUNICATIVE ENGLISH II

-- Command over the English language for day-to-day transactions. - Improve listening and reading skills - Increase ability to comprehend complex content - Enhance confidence in expressing with clarity and elegance - Enthusiastic and reflective use of the language through sufficient and focused practice - Articulate fluently and confidently in challenging situations
+- Command over the English language for day-to-day transactions. - Improve listening and reading skills to comprehend complex content - Enhance confidence in expressing with clarity and elegance with enthusiastic and reflective use of the language

 PO9.
 Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.